 Diving conditions: “location, location, conditions”

-“Location, location, location” is a phrase often heard from Realtors, but also definitely appropriate for diving spots.
+“Location, location, location” is a phrase often heard from realtors, but it is definitely also appropriate for diving spots.
 However, for a truly memorable dive we need to change this phrase with one word into: “location, location, conditions”.
-Even if you would be diving in Neptune’s treasure trove itself, you would not be able to enjoy it if you couldn’t see anything or diving conditions are to dangerous.
+Even if you would be diving in Neptune’s treasure trove itself, you would not be able to enjoy doing so if you couldn’t see anything.

 Diving locations around the Big Island can be split roughly in two: Those on the Kona side and those on the Hilo side.
 In general, diving conditions are better at the Kona side with less murky waters and more sunshine.
-Visibilities over 100 ft. are common.
+Water visibility over 100 ft. is common here.
 Dive conditions depend of course on local weather conditions.
-The best season for diving is from spring through fall, when the surf will have less impact on visibility conditions.
+The best season for diving is from spring through fall, when the surf is lower and thus has less impact on visibility conditions.

 Diving spots on the Big Island